Azure/bicep-reps/active/0004-extensibility-support-for-deployment-stacks.md

 This question was arrived at in the drawbacks section.
 The extension would need to provide metadata about top-level configuration properties to enable the various layers to differentiate secret versus non-secret properties.
 It would enable use of deployment parameters within non-secret portions of the extension configuration and stacks could persist these value.

-Splitting the definition sites of the configuration based on this would be complex and likely confusing.
-For example, imagine a hybrid of the current implementation and new design where in the Kubernetes example, the "kubeConfig" was declared as the new design spells out but the "namespace" portion is declared where it is currently.
+### Getting the resource dependency graph of a deployment

+Deletion of resources may require sequencing to avoid failures in deletion.
+The stacks service will employ a brute-force approach to resource deletion, which means it will keep retrying all resources until they succeed within reasonable limits.
+If brute-force is not sufficient or there's common cases where ordering is necessary, the design may need modification to fetch the deployment dependency graph from the Deployments service after stack template deployment has completed and persist it in the stack for later use.
+This is highly dependent on opaque extension-specific expectations.

 ## Out of scope

-> - What related issues are considered out of scope for this REP but could be addressed independently in the future?

 - Client support for root level deployments with extensions that require an extension configuration.
 A mechanism similar to parameters files would be needed for each deployment client and it's not necessary for a minimal integration.
+There are other efforts of similar nature in progress, such as `.bicepdeploy` files.
 - Deployment stack resource locks on extension resources (in ARM, this is deny assignments that prevent deletion or update of resources while being managed by the stack).

-**NB**: This section is not intended to capture unfinished elements of a design.
-For draft proposals, anything that is yet to be decided but must be addressed in order for a feature to be functional or GA should be explicitly called out in the **Design** section (or the **Unresolved questions** section).
-This section is instead intended to identify related issues or features on which you do not wish to make definitive decisions/foreclose any possibilities.
-Carefully think through how your design will avoid impacting these out of scope questions -- if your design does impact anything in this section, that is a strong indication that whatever is impacted was not out of scope at all.